Aptible PostgreSQL Databases require authentication and SSL to connect.

 verify-full, or your client's equivalent option.
 The relevant documentation for libpq is here.

-By default, PostgreSQL Databases on Aptible Deploy use a server certificate signed by Aptible for SSL / TLS termination.
+By default, PostgreSQL Databases on Aptible use a server certificate signed by Aptible for SSL / TLS termination.
 Databases that have been running since prior to Jan 15th, 2021 will only have a self-signed certificate.
 See Database Encryption in Transit for more details.

 - The default images have a minimal number of extensions installed, but do include PostGIS.

 - The alternative contrib images have a larger number of useful extensions installed.
 The list of available extensions is visible in the repository we use to manage those images: aptible/docker-postgresql.